-Before daybreak tomorrow – January 12, 2018 – try catching the close pairing of the planets Mercury and Saturn as the predawn darkness gives way to morning dawn.
-The lit side of the waning crescent moon points in the direction of Mercury and Saturn, with these two planets sitting quite close to the sunrise point on the horizon.
-Seek for these two worlds low in the southeast around 90 to 60 minutes before sunrise.
+Try catching the close pairing of Mercury and Saturn on January 13 or 14 as predawn darkness gives way to morning dawn.
+Look in the sunrise direction.
+The lit side of the waning crescent moon will be pointing in the direction of Mercury and Saturn, with these two planets sitting quite close to the sunrise point on your horizon.

-The rising times for Mercury and Saturn vary somewhat around the world, depending on where you reside on the globe.
+The rising times for Mercury and Saturn vary somewhat around the world, depending on where you are.
 At temperate latitudes in the Northern Hemisphere, these planets come up about one and one-quarter hours before the sun.
-At temperate latitudes in the Southern hemisphere, these embracing worlds rise about one and one-half hours before sunrise.
-Click here for a sky almanac that’ll give you the rising times for Mercury and Saturn in your sky.
+At temperate latitudes in the Southern hemisphere, they rise about one and one-half hours before sunrise.

-After their January 13 conjunction, Mercury will fall toward the sunrise day by day, whereas Saturn will climb upward from the glare of daybreak.
-Mercury will transition out of the morning sky and into the evening sky as this inferior planet reaches superior conjunction on February 17, 2018.
-Saturn will adorn the morning sky for many months to come.
+After their January 13 conjunction, Mercury will fall toward the sunrise day by day, while Saturn will climb upward, away from the glare of daybreak.
+Thus Saturn will adorn the morning sky for many months to come.
+Meanwhile, Mercury will transition out of the morning sky and into the evening sky as this inferior planet reaches superior conjunction on February 17, 2018.

-See if you can find the red planet Mars a short hop below the king planet Jupiter, the brightest starlike object in the morning sky.
-Keep your eye on Saturn and Mars, and you’ll see Saturn and Mars edging closer and closer to one another over the next several months.
-In fact, Saturn and Mars will have their conjunction in early April 2018, with Mars swinging 1.3o south of Saturn on April 2, 2018.
+Of course, Jupiter is the brightest starlike object in your morning sky.
+That’s true no matter where you are on Earth.
+And Mars is a short hop below Jupiter before dawn.
+Keep your eye on Saturn and Mars, and you’ll see these two planets edging closer and closer to one another over the next several months.
+Saturn and Mars will have their conjunction in early April 2018, with Mars swinging 1.3o south of Saturn on April 2, 2018.